gregtatum/npm-random-spherical/README.md

 # Interface

-The radius is a number, offset is a 3d position, and the target is an optional array or object target to avoid garbage collection.
+The `radius` is a number, `offset` is a 3d array/object vector, and the `target` is an optional array/object target to avoid garbage collection.

 	randomSphere()
 	randomSphere( radius, offset )